gatewaycash/gateway/modules/docs/docs/api.html.md

 No | `newContributionAmount` | The amount, in units of `newContributionCurrency`, to contribute No | `newContributionCurrency` | A three-digit currency code.
 Possible values: `USD`, `EUR`, `JPY`, `CNY` and of course `BCH` which is the default
-No | `newContributionPercentage` | A percentage of each payment to send to Gateway No | `newContributionLessMore` | Indicates whether the lesser or the greater of the two values should be contributed
+No | `newContributionPercentage` | A percentage of each payment to send to Gateway No | `newContributionLessMore` | Indicates whether the lesser or the greater of `newContributionAmount` and `newContributionPercentage` should be contributed

 If you don't include all four values in your request, the ones included will be updated and the others will stay  the same.
 All four values will always be sent